New Tax Deduction for Canadians Working From Home

-Below is a list of common eligible expenses for the home office deduction:
+Common eligible expenses for the home office deduction

 - rent paid for a house or apartment where you live

-- electricity, water, heat, or the utilities portion of your home office or condominium fees
+- electricity, water, heat, or the utility portion of your home office or condominium fees

 - maintenance such as minor repairs, cleaning supplies, light bulbs, paint, etc.